OHBA-analysis/osl-dynamics/doc/faq.rst

 .. math::
     \mathcal{F} = -LL + \eta KL

 where :math:`\eta` is the 'KL annealing factor'.
 This is a scalar that starts off at zero and increases to one as training progresses.
-At the start of training we suppress the KL term of the loss function (by setting :math:`\eta` to zero), which allows us to find the model that maximises the likliehood (via minimising the negative log-likelihood term, :math:`-LL`).
+At the start of training we suppress the KL term of the loss function (by setting :math:`\eta` to zero), which allows us to find the model that maximises the likelihood (via minimising the negative log-likelihood term, :math:`-LL`).
 Then we slowly turn on the KL term by increasing :math:`\eta`, this adds more of the KL term to the loss function which gives the apparent rise.
 This process is known as **KL annealing**.
 We typically use KL annealing for the first half of training (set using the :code:`n_kl_annealing_epochs` hyperparameter).
 After :code:`n_kl_annealing_epochs` of training have occurred then the model is using the full loss function (with :math:`\eta=1`).
 If we are using early stopping we should make sure we're only considering epochs after :code:`n_kl_annealing_epochs`.

 Post-Hoc Analysis
 -----------------